patricksurry/eastern-front-1941/doc/howitworks.md

 <table><td>

-:point_right: Curiously SS, MOUNTAIN, SHOCK and PARATRP unit types are enumerated in the data but aren't used in the order of battle.
+:information_source: Curiously SS, MOUNTAIN, SHOCK and PARATRP unit types are enumerated in the data but aren't used in the order of battle.
 These are replaced in the cartridge version by various utility words, and PZRGRNDR becomes FLIEGER.
 Note that Finnish units also have special mechanics: they can't attack.